SChernykh/p2pool/README.md

 * Decentralized: no central server that can be shutdown/blocked.
 P2Pool uses a separate blockchain to merge mine with Monero.
 Pool admin can't go rogue or be pressured to do an attack on the network because there is no pool admin!
 * Permissionless: there is no one to decide who can mine on the pool and who can't.
 * Trustless: there is no pool wallet, funds are never in custody.
-All pool blocks pay out to miners immediately.
+All pool blocks pay out to miners directly.
 * PPLNS payout scheme
 * **0% fee**
 * **0 XMR payout fee**